openapi-ts/openapi-typescript/docs/openapi-fetch/index.md

 <img src="/assets/openapi-fetch.svg" alt="openapi-fetch" width="216" height="40" />

-openapi-fetch is a typesafe fetch client that pulls in your OpenAPI schema.
+openapi-fetch is a type-safe fetch client that pulls in your OpenAPI schema.
 Weighs **5 kb** and has virtually zero runtime.
 Works with React, Vue, Svelte, or vanilla JS.

 | Library                    | Size (min) | “GET” request              |
 | :------------------------- | ---------: | :------------------------- |